 Our updates maintain the character of a historic barn, while providing modern amenities to our couples and their guests.
 We hope you’ll visit soon to see why Brodie Homestead is known as the top wedding venue Austin has to offer.

 The Brodie Homestead opened for business in 2014, and has been host to a number of beautiful weddings, corporate luncheons, holiday celebrations, and non-profit fundraisers.
-We are honored to be recognized as the top wedding venue Austin has to offer.
-We look forward to hosting your love story here!
+We are honored to be recognized as one of the top wedding venue Austin has to offer.
+We look forward to hosting your love story or celebration here!